Preventing “The Tyranny of the Majority”

 In a democracy, of course, the majority rules.
 That’s all well and good for the majority, but what about the minority?
 Don’t they have rights that deserve respect?

-Of course, they do.
-Which is why a democracy won’t cut it.
+Of course, they do, which is why a democracy won’t cut it.
 As the saying goes, a democracy is two wolves and a sheep voting on what’s for dinner.

 The Founders were determined to forestall the inherent dangers of what James Madison called “the tyranny of the majority.”
-So they constructed something more lasting: a republic.
+So, they constructed something more lasting: a republic.
 Something with checks and balances.
 A system of government carefully balanced to safeguard the rights of both the majority and the minority.

 That led, most notably, to the bicameral structure of our legislative branch.
 We have a House of Representatives, where the number of members is greater for more populous states (which obviously favors those states), and the Senate, where every state from Rhode Island and Alaska to California and New York have exactly two representatives (which keeps less-populated states from being steamrolled).